PNNL-CompBio/Snekmer/docs/source/getting_started/install.rst

 BSF Install for Snekmer Use
 `````````````````````
-In the snekmer conda environment use the command:
+In the snekmer conda environment use the command

 .. code-block:: bash

    pip install git+https://github.com/PNNL-Compbio/bsf-jaccard-py#egg=bsf